midtown-ai/glossary/glossary/a.md

 # Agent

  A person, an animal, or a program that is free to make a decision or take an action.
+An agent has a goal.
+ The agent is focusing on maximizing its cumulative reward.

+ Examples:
+  * DeepRacer, the goal of the program running on the car is to go around the track as fast as possible without getting out of the track.

- See also [Reinforcement Learning]
+ See also [Agent's Goal], [Cumulative Reward], [Reinforcement Learning]

+# Agent's goal

+ An Agent is set by using the appropriate reward and reward shaping.

+ See also [A], ...

 # AI Alignment